 5. Hario Ceramic Coffee Mill

 Hario’s design-driven manual grinder looks outstanding in matte black.
 Is it a case of form over function, though?
 Certainly not.

 The Japanese maestro rolls out a tiny grinder that makes a wonderful travel companion.
 With the minimum of forethought, you need never go without great coffee on the road.

 Twisting the stepped mechanism allows you to grind your beans finely enough for short shots of espresso.
 You can also give them a quick once-over leaving them coarsely ground for your French press.
 The choice is yours.

-A word of caution: if you vigorously grind harder beans, you could find some issues with the handle disengaging.
+If you vigorously grind harder beans, you could find some issues with the handle disengaging.
 This minor niggle aside, you get a first-class grinder from an industry star.

 6. Capresso Infinity Conical Burr Grinder